 The Georgia Review (Winter 2013) reprinted in Slate.com on May 11, 2016

 WHY I WROTE THE ESSAY

 About 2 years into the writing of MEMORY’S LAST BREATH, I feared that I might not be able to complete the memoir because writing became harder and took much longer.
 Drawing on chapters I had completed, I wrote a long essay titled “Telling Who I Am Before I Forget: My Dementia,” which was originally published in the Georgia Review and later reprinted in Slate.
-In Kate Garrick’s words, “Thousands of people, including New York Times book critic Dwight Garner, shared the essay via social media.
+In the words of Kate Garrick, book agent at DeFiore & Company, “Thousands of people, including New York Times book critic Dwight Garner, shared the essay via social media.
 The territory here isn’t completely uncharted – William Styron explored a similar space of mental insecurity in Darkness Visible, as did Susannah Cahalan in Brain on Fire – but the vantage here is new because Gerda Saunders knows she will not recover.
 She will dement until she dies.”

 Memory’s Last Breath is available for bulk purchases and premium sales.
 To inquire about terms and conditions, please contact Hachette Book Group Special Markets at 1-800-222-6747 or at HBGSM.